pachyderm/docs-content/latest/enterprise/auth/authentication/check-user.md

 ---
 # metadata #
 title: Check IdP User
-description: Learn how to check which IdP user you are logged in as using pachctl.
+description: Learn how to check which IdP user you are logged in as using PachCTL.
 date:
 # taxonomy #
 tags: ["workflows", "permissions", "management"]